 4. Local option

-Due to COVID-19 restricting freedom of movement (and with Brexit on the horizon), many sectors saw a reduction in productivity meaning businesses are being forced to consider what is available more locally to them.
+During COVID-19, many sectors saw a reduction in productivity, meaning businesses were forced to consider what is available more locally to them.
 The predicted trend is an increase in regionalisation and if your company is only relying on the global option it could cause delays, reputational risk and even loss of business.
 You can still keep your global supplier in conjunction with a diverse supplier closer to home.

 Seven steps to increase the diversity of your supply chain

 The steps below will enable you to diversify your suppliers in a meaningful and sustainable way, to benefit your company and wider society.

 Step 1 - Examine the data

 It’s important to understand your current level of supplier diversity.
 Do you know who you buy from?
 If you don’t already have the data, undertake a research exercise and send all current suppliers a questionnaire about the diversity of their ownership and make it clear to them your commitment to diversify your supply chain.
 You can also encourage them to complete the same process with their suppliers.
 If you are a large company with a team of procurement specialists, you might also look at that team’s level of diversity, and how that might be impacting your diverse supplier search.

 Step 2 - Craft the business case

 Once you know the diversity of your supply chain, you can consider where to focus effort.
 You may have a good percentage of business suppliers who are women-led but not many who are ethnic minority-led or vice versa.
 The aim is not to simply ‘tick a box’, but to create a strong articulated business case for supplier diversity, aligned with your diversity and inclusion strategy, and to gain senior level commitment and full support for the programme.